 It's not a one-size-fits-all situation.
 Past tense can create a sense of distance and reflection, but it might not always be the most engaging for readers.
 Authors should consider the mood and tone they want to convey.

-Most often, the past tense is used in fiction.
-It helps create a sense of distance and allows the story to unfold smoothly.
+The past tense is often used.
+It helps create a sense of distance and allows for detailed storytelling of events that have already happened.